Breast engorgement

 Breast engorgement occurs in the mammary glands due to expansion and pressure exerted by the synthesis and storage of breast milk.
-It is also a main factor in altering the ability of the infant to latch-on.
+It is also a main factor in altering the ability of the infant to latch on.
 Engorgement changes the shape and curvature of the nipple region by making the breast inflexible, flat, hard, and swollen.
 The nipples on an engorged breast are flat or inverted.
 Sometimes it may lead to striae on nipples, mainly a preceding symptom of septation mastitis.

 Engorgement usually happens when the breasts switch from colostrum to mature milk (often referred to as when the milk "comes in").
 However, engorgement can also happen later if lactating women miss several nursings and not enough milk is expressed from the breasts.
 It can be exacerbated by insufficient breastfeeding and/or blocked milk ducts.
-When engorged the breasts may swell, throb, and cause mild to extreme pain.
+When engorged, the breasts may swell, throb, and cause mild to extreme pain.

-Engorgement may lead to mastitis (inflammation of the breast) and untreated engorgement puts pressure on the milk ducts, often causing a plugged duct.
+Engorgement may lead to mastitis (inflammation of the breast), and untreated engorgement puts pressure on the milk ducts, often causing a plugged duct.
 The woman will often feel a lump in one part of the breast, and the skin in that area may be red and/or warm.
 If it continues unchecked, the plugged duct can become a breast infection, at which point she may have a fever or flu-like symptoms.

 Signs and symptoms

 Symptoms include the breasts being swollen and oedematous, and the skin appearing shiny and diffusely red.
-Usually the whole of both breasts are affected, and they are painful.
+Usually, the whole of both breasts is affected, and they are painful.
 The woman may have a fever that usually subsides in 24 hours.
-The nipples may become stretched tight and flat which makes it difficult for the baby to attach and remove the milk.
+The nipples may become stretched, tight, and flat, which makes it difficult for the baby to attach and remove the milk.
 The milk does not flow well.

 A fever may occur in 15 percent, but is typically less than 39 degrees C and lasts for less than one day.